Customer/Vendor Dashboards Guide | User Documentation | Striven

 +

-Open work will also be displayed in different sections depending on what it entails.
-This can include the following: recurring or open Orders, and any open Projects or Opportunities.
-There are options available to quickly add or view information regarding the selected entity listed below.
+Open work can also be displayed in different widgets depending on what it entails.
+This can include: Sales Orders, Projects, Opportunities and more.
+There are widgets available to quickly view information on the Dashboard relating to these entities.
+Below is an example of the Sales Orders List widget for reference.

-3. Discussion: Allows the user to quickly a new discussion with regard to the related Order, Opportunity, or Project without having to navigate to the individual entity within Striven.
+4. Discussions: Allows you to quickly create a new discussion with regard to the related Order without having to navigate to the individual Order within Striven.

 • Upcoming Appointments